National Register of Historic Places listings in Guernsey County, Ohio

 This is a list of the National Register of Historic Places listings in Guernsey County, Ohio.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Guernsey County, Ohio, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 21 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 22 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.